-Looking for an inexpensive homemade way to wash your deck?
-This DIY deck cleaner works really well…and it is not toxic for plants, pets or kids.
+Looking for an easy and inexpensive way to wash your deck?
+This oxygen bleach homemade deck cleaner works great well and is non-toxic…it won’t harm your plants, pets or kids.

 It’s the beginning of summer…time to start inviting some friends over to hang out on the deck!
 The only problem?
 The deck is covered in dirt and algae (and this winter was particularly cool and damp around here…perfect algae growing conditions!)